 Further east, this universally accessible 4.5-mile segment connects Hood River and Mosier, with trailheads and parking at either end.
 This popular section features views of the river below and a walk or ride through the carefully restored Mosier Twin Tunnels.
 The two tunnels were filled with rock when I-84 opened, but fortunately survived.

-From the Mark O. Hatfield West Trailhead, the trail travels over rolling hills shaded by a forest of fir trees, passing several viewpoints on the way to the tunnel.
+From an accessible parking area at the Mark O. Hatfield West Trailhead (pictured in the Accessibility tab below) the trail travels over rolling hills shaded by a forest of fir trees, passing several viewpoints on the way to the tunnel.
 As you emerge on the east end of the tunnel, notice the change in landscape: the final mile winds through semi-arid terrain dotted with ponderosa pines to its end at Mark O. Hatfield East Trailhead.

 Please call 503-695-2261 for park specific rules